theiterators/http4s-stir/README.md

 Welcome to http4s-stir, a library designed to bridge the gap between Pekko HTTP (Akka HTTP) and http4s.
 This README provides an overview of the library, its usage, project status, and more.

-http4s-stir offers [Pekko HTTP](https://github.com/apache/incubator-pekko-http)-style (Akka HTTP-style) DSL directives for [http4s](https://github.com/http4s/http4s).
+http4s-stir offers [Pekko HTTP](https://github.com/apache/incubator-pekko-http)-style (Akka HTTP-style) DSL directives for [http4s](https://github.com/http4s/http4s) using cats-effect's IO as an effect system.
 About 85% of all directives have been ported.
 Some were omitted due to a lack of support in http4s, while others were modified to fit http4s' distinct architecture.
 For specifics, refer to the [Missing](#missing) section below.

 Additionally, there's a compatibility layer, [`Http4sDirectives`](https://github.com/theiterators/http4s-stir/blob/master/core/src/main/scala/pl/iterators/stir/server/directives/Http4sDirectives.scala), for http4s-dsl routes.